DevExpress/testcafe/docs/articles/documentation/reference/test-api/selector/child.md

 Selector().child(cssSelector) → Selector
 ```

-Finds all child ***elements*** of all nodes in the matched set and filters them with a CSS selector.
+Finds the child ***elements*** of all nodes in the matched set and filters them with a CSS selector.

 Argument      | Type   | Description
 ------------- | ------ | --------------